-As shown on the plans attached to this letter, the Property is bounded by S Street NW to the east, a public alley to the south, and $16^{th}$ Street NW to the west.
-The Property is currently improved with the Scottish Rite Temple ("Temple"), located on the western portion of the lot stand a carriage house ("Carriage House"), located on the eastern portion of the lot gand a carriage house ("Carriage House"), located on the eastern portion of the lot gand a carriage house ("Carriage House"), located on the eastern portion of the lot gand a carriage house ("Carriage House"), located on the eastern portion of the lot gand a carriage house ("Carriage House"), located on the eastern portion of the lot gand and the western portion zoned RA-8.
-Your client proposes us subdivide the Property into two separate record lots.
-The proposed subdivision will create a rece who line that will be cotreminous with the zone boundary line, biscetting the Property into a western lot occupied by the Temple ("Western Lot") and an castern lot ("Proposed Eastern Lot to be west.
+As shown on the plans attached to this letter, the Property is bounded by S Street NW to the north, 15th Street NW to the east, a public alley to the south, and 16th Street NW to the west.
+The Property is currently improved with the Scottish Rite Temple ("Temple"), located on the western portion of the lot, and a carriage house ("Carriage House"), located on the eastern portion of the lot along the alley to the south.
+The entire site is a designated historic landmark.
+The Property is split-zoned, with the western portion zoned RA-9 and the eastern portion zoned RA-8.
+Your client proposes to subdivide the Property into two separate record lots.
+The proposed subdivision will create a new lot line that will be cotteninous with the zone boundary line, bisecting the Property into a western lot occupied by the Temple ("Western Lot") and an eastern lot ("Proposed Eastern Lot").
+The Proposed Eastern lot will be bounded by S Street to the north, 15th Street to the cast, a public alley to the south and the Western Lot to the west.
 The Proposed Eastern Lot will be developed with a new apartment building that will incorporate the existing Carriage House (the "Project"), as shown in the attached plans.
-This determination letter pertains to the Project.
+This determination letter certains to the Project.